PB1046 for Dystrophic Cardiomyopathy

 Dystrophinopathies are rare genetic disorders characterized by progressive muscle tissue degeneration caused by mutations in the dystrophin gene.
 Disease severity can range from mild to progressive muscle disorders, and includes DMD, BMD and X-linked dilated cardiomyopathy (XL-dCMP).

-For people at the severe end of the spectrum, deficiency of the dystrophin protein primarily affects skeletal muscles and heart (cardiac) muscle, resulting in muscle-fiber degeneration and muscle weakness.
-Patients usually develop cardiomyopathy in adolescence and, due to improvements in general care, cardiomyopathy is now the leading cause of death in DMD, BMD and XL-dCMP patients.
+For people on the severe end of the spectrum, deficiency of the dystrophin protein primarily affects skeletal muscles and heart (cardiac) muscle, resulting in muscle-fiber degeneration and muscle weakness.
+Current exon-skipping approaches to increasing dystrophin levels focus on delaying loss of ambulation, but don’t address the cardiac issues that, based on improvements in general care, are now the leading cause of death in DMD.
+There are no FDA-approved therapies that treat dystrophic cardiomyopathy.

 PB1046 has received orphan drug designation from the FDA for the treatment of cardiomyopathy associated with dystrophinopathies.